 Dynamic Competitive Pricing

-Unlike static prices, which stay the same regardless of the situation, dynamic prices are those that are flexible, meaning ones that change depending on outside forces.
+Unlike static prices, which remain the same regardless of the situation, dynamic prices are flexible and allow retailers to react quickly to the market changes.

-- According to Forrester Research, dynamic strategy increases profit by 25% and it also enhances gross margins by 10%.
+- According to Forrester Research, a dynamic pricing strategy increases profits by 25% and gross margins by 10%.

-- Shoppers may walk away from brands that change their prices too often
+- Shoppers may divert away from retailers who change their prices too frequently.